MICK CLARKE-RAMDANGO, CRAZY BLUES AND SHAKE IT UP!

 Mick Clarke Ramdango, Crazy Blues and Shake It Up!

-Mick Clarke can remember the day his life was changed was forevermore.
-He was nine years old, and living in London, England.
-That was when he heard the blues for the first time.
-That was a life changing experience for Mick Clarke.
+Mick Clarke can remember the day that his life was changed was forevermore.
+He was fifteen years old, and living in London, England.
+That was when he heard Eric Clapton for the first time.
+It was a life changing experience for Mick Clarke.
 Since that day, he has dedicated himself to the blues, and nowadays, Mick Clarke is, without doubt, one of Britain’s top blues guitarists.
+His career began back in the late sixties.

 A reminder of that, is BGO Records’ recent remastered reissue of a trilogy of Mick Clarke’s recent self-produced solo albums on a two CD set.
 The first of these albums is Ramdango, which was released in 2013.
 It’s followed by 2014s Crazy Blues, with 2015s Shake It Up! completing this two CD set.
 It documents the recent recording career of one of the veterans of British blues, Mick Clarke.
 His career began back in the late sixties.